-We consider environmental priorities in the design of each product and service solution; it’s better for our customers, our business and the environment.
-At the outset, we solicit feedback from clients and other stakeholders and take a forward-looking view of global trends in technology, regulations and eco-labels.
+We consider environmental priorities in the design of our products and services; it’s better for our customers, our business and the environment.
+We solicit feedback from clients and other stakeholders and take a forward-looking view of global trends in technology, regulations and eco-labels.
 We’ve developed a comprehensive sustainability program based on global standards and quantitative analysis.

 Samples of our work:

-- Charter partner of the ENERGY STAR® program; 100 percent of all new eligible Xerox product introductions meet ENERGY STAR® 2.0 requirements for Imaging Equipment.
+- Charter partner of the U.S. Environmental Protection Agency (EPA) ENERGY STAR® program; 100 percent of all new eligible Xerox product introductions meet ENERGY STAR® 2.0 requirements for Imaging Equipment.

-- Through a partnership since 2006 with the Nature Conservancy, The Xerox Foundation has provided over $2 million in grants that have helped conserve and protect globally important forests.
+- Through a partnership since 2006 with the Nature Conservancy, The Xerox Foundation grants of more than $2 million have helped preserve and protect globally important forests.

 Reducing Environmental Impact through Our Services and Solutions

-Our expanding Services business offers solutions that reduce energy consumption and improve environmental performance.
+Our expanding Managed Print Services business in combination with our extensive print fleet offers solutions that reduce energy consumption and improve environmental performance.

-In 2014 Xerox launched CompleteView™ Pro, a tool in the managed print assessment process that, in part, provides customers with a sustainability analysis documenting the environmental impact of print output such as power consumption and CO2 emissions by device and site.
+Xerox has also been exploring creative ways to engage employees in the sustainability effort.
+The Xerox® Print Awareness Tool is a unique managed print service approach to sustainability management and reducing print volumes.
+By using this tool, users can see their print usage, using an easy, interactive desk interface, and take steps to improve print behaviour.
+Through each user's contribution to improvement, customers get one step closer to decreasing overall print costs and achieving corporate social responsibility and sustainability goals.
+In 2014 Xerox launched CompleteView™ Pro, another tool in the managed print assessment process that, in part, provides customers with a sustainability analysis documenting the environmental impact of print output such as power consumption and CO2 emissions by device and site.
 Learn more at managed print services.

 Our product standards encompass the following: energy efficiency, chemical management, packaging, parts reuse and recycling, electrical and mechanical safety, ergonomics, electromagnetic emissions, noise, fire resistance and materials safety.
-Xerox business teams and the EHS&S organization review our products at each stage of the development process for conformance with environmental, health and safety standards, a requirement for the introduction of any new product.
-All Xerox standards ensure our products have the appropriate labels and information needed to meet all safety and environmental label requirements allowing our customers to be appropriately informed.
+Xerox business teams and our Environmental Health, Safety & Sustainability (EHS&S) organization review our products at each stage of the development process for conformance with environmental, health and safety standards, which is a requirement for the introduction of any product.
+All Xerox standards ensure our products have the appropriate labels and information needed to meet all safety and environmental label requirements to keep our customers appropriately informed.
 All products meet required industry labeling standards for each market.

 Xerox has long incorporated environmental considerations into product design.
-Scientists in our materials research group evaluate aspects of Safety, Energy, Materials and Sustainability (SEMS) using a tool we developed that allows researchers to quickly compare the current design with a future proposed design.
+Internal processes ensure that product design teams are informed about regulatory and market driven changes affected by product design.
+These processes ensure that product design teams are able to incorporate timely environmental and product safety considerations.
+Scientists in our materials research group evaluate aspects of Safety, Energy, Materials and Sustainability (SEMS) using a tool we developed that enables researchers to quickly compare the current design with a future proposed design.
 The tool challenges designers to think about the whole lifecycle of the product and recognize any positive or negative impacts to the environment.
 By using SEMS, we can quantify energy reductions, reduce risk of regulated materials and track progress over time.
-SEMS was designed to be used in early research and development stages to understand tradeoffs and help make decisions early in the product lifecycle.
+SEMS was designed to be used in early research and development stages to understand tradeoffs and help make decisions.

-Reducing Energy Use Through Our Products and Technology
+Reducing Energy Use through Our Products, Technology and Initiatives

 - ENERGY STAR®

-More than 10 years before the inception of the U.S. Environmental Protection Agency (EPA) ENERGY STAR® Office Equipment program, Xerox introduced the first imaging product with an automatic power-down mode.
+More than 10 years before the inception of the U.S. EPA ENERGY STAR® Office Equipment program, Xerox introduced the first imaging product with an automatic power-down mode.
 Since joining with the EPA as a Charter Partner in 1993, we continue to introduce copier, printer, fax and multifunction products that have earned ENERGY STAR® status, even as the certification criteria have grown more stringent.

 - Multifunction Devices

 Our multifunction systems further reduce the amount of energy required to copy, print, fax and scan by combining the functions of multiple products into one machine.
-The annual energy savings of replacing several individual ENERGY STAR®-qualified copiers, fax machines and printers with one Xerox ENERGY STAR-qualified WorkCentre multifunction system is up to one-half.
+The annual energy savings of replacing several individual ENERGY STAR®-qualified copiers, fax machines and printers with one Xerox ENERGY STAR®-qualified WorkCentre multifunction system is up to 50 percent.
 Energy savings would be substantially higher if a multifunction system replaces individual products that have not earned the ENERGY STAR® rating.

 - Xerox ConnectKey™

-In recent years, deinkability has become an area of increasing concern, particularly among our graphic communications customers.
+In recent years, deinkability has become an area of increasing concern, particularly among our Graphic Communications customers.
 Ensuring that prints produced with our equipment and materials can be responsibly managed at the end of their useful life is an important consideration in our product development process.
 When appropriate, independent testing confirms that these prints pose no unique challenges to the recycling stream.
-While the deinkability of xerographic prints has long been demonstrated, a key milestone for a new technology came in 2010 when the CiPress printer achieved a “Good Deinkability” rating from INGEDE, the International Association of the Deinking Industry.
+While the deinkability of xerographic prints has long been demonstrated, a key milestone for a new technology came in 2010 when our CiPress printer achieved a “Good Deinkability” rating from INGEDE, the international association of the deinking industry.

 Packaging and Distribution

 Packaging and distribution are integral parts of our product commercialization process.
-We strive to eliminate, reduce, reuse and recycle packaging.
-We document our expectations in our Environment Health and Safety Requirements for Packaging Standard — EHS-710, and also in our General Packaging Standard — 88P311.
-Our commercial equipment is designed and tested extensively to be shipped without requiring any packaging.
-We strive to eliminate or reduce packaging wherever feasible, which conserves natural resources and decreases fuel use for distribution; a sustainability win for business and the environment.
+We strive to eliminate, reduce, reuse and recycle packaging and eliminate the use.
+We also require packaging suppliers to comply with bans and restrictions for a variety of chemicals.
+We document our expectations in our Environment Health and Safety Requirements for Packaging Standard — EHS-710, and our General Packaging Standard — 88P311.
+Our commercial equipment is designed and tested extensively to be shipped without any required packaging.
+Eliminating or reducing packaging wherever feasible, conserves natural resources and decreases fuel use for distribution.
+Doing so represents a sustainability win for business and the environment.

 We also offer the Xerox® Automated Packaging Solution.
 This system uses the latest in document technology to print, finish and cut customized folding cartons in short runs.
-By creating packaging quickly and cost-effectively, this solution enhances materials efficiencies as well as decreasing obsolescence through the creation of customized boxes and containers.
-Automated packaging reduces financial and environmental costs associated with warehousing, storage and disposal; an advantage for focused marketing campaigns and rapidly changing competitive markets.
+By creating packaging quickly and cost effectively, this tool enhances material efficiencies as well as decreases obsolescence through customized boxes and containers.
+Automated packaging reduces financial and environmental costs associated with warehousing, storage and disposal.
+It also proves an advantage for focused marketing campaigns and rapidly changing competitive markets.

 A few examples that illustrate our commitment to sustainability in this area: